truthly/magicmake/README.md

     magicmake ./configure --prefix="$HOME/pg-head"

-`magicmake` runs `./configure` in a loop until, until no more packages to install can be detected.
+`magicmake` runs the build command in a loop until, until no more packages to install can be detected.

 Finally, it outputs a list of suggested packages and which one the user selected to install or not: